trajano/spring-cloud-demo/expo-app/src/lib/native-unstyled/README.md

 ## Performance

 Eventually some of the HoCs will be converted to a babel plugin to further improve runtime performance but that will come later.

+## i18n integration

+* Originally I thought to split off the i18n integration but it wasn't possible because I would have to rewrap the components again `withI18n`